-When running demanding processes such as video editing or gaming on your laptop, it is infuriating how fast the laptop heats up.
+It is infuriating how fast the laptop heats up when running demanding processes such as video editing or gaming on your laptop.
 What makes things worse is that this heating is accompanied by these processes slowing down (lagging).

 What if I told you, you could reduce the rate at which your laptop heats up by reducing the voltage supplied to it?

 This is called undervolting.
 Undervolting is not as risky as eating cheeseburgers a week before your life insurance medical exam; because it is reversible.
 So if you’re the kind of person who likes to perform stunts with a safety net beneath, undervolting is the right way for you to maintain your laptop’s performance, speed and extend battery life.

 Here we’ll discuss what undervolting is, how, if, and why you should do it.

 What is Undervolting?